facebook/zstd/programs/zstd.1.md

     If `=#` is not present, it defaults to `1`.
     The higher the value, the faster the compression speed, at the cost of some compression ratio.
+    These are the negative compression levels exposed by the library.
     This setting overwrites compression level if one was set previously.
     Similarly, if a compression level is set after `--fast`, it overrides it.
 * `-T#`, `--threads=#`: